Professor Steven K. Homer

 ProfileSteven Homer is the Director of the Legal Analysis and Communication program.
 He came to the UNM law faculty in 2004 from the New Mexico Human Services Department, where he was a special assistant attorney general for the Child Support Enforcement Division.
 Prior to that, he was in private practice, focusing on family law and general civil litigation.
 Homer is a former board member of the New Mexico Lesbian and Gay Bar Association.
 At Harvard Law School, he served as the lead executive editor of the Harvard Civil Rights-Civil Liberties Law Review.

-Homer was awarded the UNM School of Law’s Dean's Award for Faculty Excellence in 2012-2013, the Dean’s Award for Distinguished Law School Service in 2011-2012, the Friedman Faculty Award for 2008-09 for excellence in teaching and the university's 2005-2006 Outstanding Adjunct Teacher/Lecturer of the Year Award.
+Homer was awarded the UNM School of Law’s Hatch Award in 2018-2019, the Dean's Award for Faculty Excellence in 2012-2013, the Dean’s Award for Distinguished Law School Service in 2011-2012, the Friedman Faculty Award for 2008-09 for excellence in teaching and the university's 2005-2006 Outstanding Adjunct Teacher/Lecturer of the Year Award.
 Homer is one of 26 American law teachers profiled in What the Best Law Teachers Do (Harvard University Press 2013), a study of some of the nation’s top law teachers.